 Here is my fail-safe recipe for a tender and juicy roasted turkey.
 We're all in need for a stress-free Thanksgiving or Christmas dinner.
-With this easy keto turkey recipe you'll be able to serve up a wonderful low carb meal and enjoy every moment of it (even the cooking part!).
+With this easy keto turkey recipe you'll be able to serve up a wonderful meal and enjoy every moment (even the cooking part).

 At some point in the year, most of us will put a turkey in the oven.
 In the US, this will probably happen for Thanksgiving.
 Here in the UK, it's most definitely Christmas.